Generic Name: calcium carbonate (KAL see um KAR boe nate)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

-Ask a doctor or pharmacist if it is safe for you to take this medicine if you have ever had:
+Ask a doctor or pharmacist if it is safe for you to take calcium carbonate if you have ever had:

 a parathyroid gland disorder; or

 high levels of calcium in your blood.

 Ask a doctor before using calcium carbonate if you are pregnant or breast-feeding.
 Your dose needs may be different during pregnancy or while you are nursing.